iamyounix/msimagb460_tomahawk/README.md

 - Step 5: Edit your `config.plist` by adding both file and save your `.plist`
 - Step 6: Reboot.

-> **Note**: You may check edit script above and combine with your single SSDT.
+> **Note**: You may edit script above and combine with your single SSDT.
 Below is an example:

 ![USBW](https://user-images.githubusercontent.com/72515939/202840905-c535fa20-e57b-4f3b-aae3-65e67cfbd540.png)